quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/boot-files.md

 4. App.vue is loaded (not yet being used)
 5. Store is imported (if using Vuex Store in src/store)
 6. Boot files are imported
-7. Boot files get their default export function executed, except for App Boot plugin
+7. Boot files get their default export function executed
 7. (if on Electron mode) Electron is imported and injected into Vue prototype
 8. (if on Cordova mode) Listening for "deviceready" event and only then continuing with following steps
-9. (if App Boot File exists) Executing App Boot File
-10. (if no App Boot plugin exists) Instantiating Vue with root component and attaching to DOM
+9. Instantiating Vue with root component and attaching to DOM

 ## Examples of boot files